At St Joseph’s College, we are committed to recognising outstanding character, excellence in achievement and high potential learners.

 Financial assistance is available to new and continuing boarding students who epitomise the Joeys spirit of striving for better things and who, without such assistance, would not be able to attend St Joseph’s College.

 Preference is given to students commencing in Years 10 to 12.

 Applications for bursary support are closed for 2024.

 Boys from the Bush Bursaries

-Generously funded through the Joeys Partners Program and other donor support, the Boys from the Bush Bursaries are presented by St Joseph’s College Foundation and provide up to one-half support of the boarding and tuition fee at St Joseph’s College for students from rural and regional areas.
+Generously funded through the Joeys Partners Program and other donor support, the Boys from the Bush Bursaries are presented by St Joseph’s College Foundation and provide up to one-third support of the boarding and tuition fee at St Joseph’s College for students from rural and regional areas.

 The Gregory Patrick and Marie Dolores Farrell Memorial Scholarship